marked42/learning-notes/web/web.md

     Origin: http://www.example.com
     ```
 1. Server responds according to target resource cross-origin authority.
     1. Target resrouce is allowed to be accessed from specific origin.
-Response contains `Access-Control-Allow-Origin` header whose value is an allowed origin.
         ```http
         Access-Control-Allow-Origin: http://www.example.com
+        Vary: Origin
         ```
     1. An error page if server does not allow the cross-origin request.
     1. Target resource is allowed be accessed from any origin.
 It's often used when resource is intended to be completely public and accessible to everyone.